 As fun as it is to control smart lights with Alexa, some aspects of smart home technology are more serious — but potentially worth their weight in gold.
 One such category is water leak detectors, which at their simplest detect when the floor becomes wet and let you know with a smartphone notification.

-More complex systems, like the $850 Phyn announced at CES this year, can automatically shut off your water supply in the event of a leak being detected.
-Phyn, which is part of the Belkin group (itself recently acquired by iPhone manufacturer Foxconn), monitors your water flow 240 times per second to make sure everything is working correctly.
+More complex systems, like those from Phyn, can automatically shut off your water supply in the event of a leak being detected.
+Phyn, which is part of the Belkin group (itself owned by iPhone manufacturer Foxconn), monitors your water flow 240 times per second to make sure everything is working correctly.
 The system learns over time to better tell the difference between regular water flow and a lack of pressure due to a leak.

 For home owners with gardens there are plenty of ways to make your yard smarter and more connected.
 Products like automatic sprinkler systems can be installed to help keep your lawn and plants fed, but also save you money by not wasting water.
 A sprinkler controller like the Rachio or Orbit B-hyve fits onto your existing system and can save you thousands of gallons of water every year - in testing, a friend of GearBrain saved 29,000 gallons in 12 months.

-Systems like the Rachio split your yard into zones and you can tell a smartphone app what type of soil is in each zone, how much shade there is, and the type of vegetation growing there.
+Systems like the Rachio split your yard into zones (usually eight or 16) and you can tell a smartphone app what type of soil is in each zone, how much shade there is, and the type of vegetation growing there.
 You can leave the Rachio to do its thing, or control things manually with the app - or issue commands to Alexa and Google Assistant.
+(Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Google Assistant and Amazon Alexa enabled devices.)

 While we are talking about outdoor devices designed to save you money, there's also the solar-powered Mistbox.
 This is designed to keep your AC cooling unit at the optimum temperature, which results in your AC fan working less hard to push cool air around your home, and saves you money.